 Public display facilities often promote themselves as stranding and research centers.
 In fact, most stranded marine mammals, especially whales and dolphins, die after they are rescued; few survive rehabilitation to be released to the wild.
 Many releases are not monitored for success, and some animals, despite their suitability for release, are retained for public display.
 As for research, most studies using marine mammals in public display facilities are focused on improving captive care and maintenance practices—very few of them address crucial conservation questions.

-The ethical concerns raised by marine mammal captivity are especially marked for dolphins, as they may well merit the same moral stature as young human children.
-Behavioral and psychological literature abounds with examples of the sophisticated cognition of dolphins.
+The ethical concerns raised by marine mammal captivity are especially marked for dolphins.
+Behavioral and psychological literature abounds with examples of the sophisticated cognition of these animals.
 Their intelligence appears at least to match that of the great apes and perhaps of human toddlers—they are self-aware and capable of abstract thinking.